actual-saurabh/lifterlms/docs/architecture/data-structures/course.md

     1. `'object_id'` refers to the actual `'term_id'` or `'post_id'`
     * This is the general language used elsewhere in WP.
 In other contexts `'object'` can be `'comment'` and `'type'` could be `'comment_type'`.
     * There is scope for extending this to include custom objects (I have used widgets as menu items).
-* When loading a menu, WordPress needs a slug to identify the term and then get all post types by that term.
+* When loading a menu, WordPress needs a slug to identify the term (the name of the menu) and then get all post types (menu items) associated with it.
 See: https://developer.wordpress.org/reference/functions/wp_nav_menu/
 * Each menu item is a separate post object allowing it to become a extremely flexible reference for any kind of object.

-If we emulate this logic
+####  1.1.2. <a name='EmulatingWPNavigationMenuArchitecture'></a>Emulating WP Navigation Menu Architecture

 * Use a taxonomy called `'course'`.
 * Every course created is a term of the taxonomy `'course'`.